Khanenko Museum: 1919–1945

 Some of the most valuable works of European and Asian arts were seized from the museum during the Soviet Union's campaign for selling the museum treasures abroad.

-Among them were a French tapestry featuring the Adoration of the Magi, paintings by European Old Masters, including the diptych "Adam and Eve" (1512) by Lucas Cranach the Elder, a collection of golden items from the Kyivan Rus period, works of Iranian art (the 7th-century silver chalice and the 13th-century aquamanile in the shape of Zebu cow and a predator).
+Among them were a French tapestry featuring the Adoration of the Magi, paintings by European Old Masters, including the diptych "Adam and Eve" (1512) by Lucas Cranach the Elder, a collection of golden items from the Kyivan Rus period, works of Iranian art (the 7th-century silver chalice and the 13th-century aquamanile in the shape of a Zebu cow and a predator).
 Only on one occasion in the early 1930s Ukrainian cultural figures prevented the seizure of a Persian carpet of the 16th or the 17th century.
 The former museum with its encyclopaedic collection acquired a far narrower specialisation — that in Western and Eastern art.

 In the second part of the 1930s, the Kyiv Museum Town at the Kyiv Pechersk Lavra transferred several valuable collections of sacred art to the museum.
 In 1936, the institution received a collection of Central and Eastern Asian religious artworks; in 1940 — the world-renowned masterpieces: four early Byzantine encaustic icons dating from the 6th and the 7th centuries.

 In the summer of 1941, World War II began on the Soviet Union's territory, the most valuable part of the collection was evacuated to the city of Ufa (then the Bashkir ASSR, now Bashkortostan).
 The nazi looted the most precious artworks left in Kyiv and smuggled them out of Ukraine during their retreat in 1943.
-Nowadays the Khanenko Museum strives to locate and repatriate the stolen items.
+Nowadays, the Khanenko Museum strives to locate and repatriate the stolen items.